justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Machine-Learning.md

       determined for its vector embedding.
 Vector values are based on relationship between token and other tokens it frequently appears with.
-Context is taken so the same word may have multiple embeddings depending on context.
+Context is taken so the same word may have multiple embedding values depending on context.
 Example "the bark of a tree" and "I heard a dog bark".

     - Decoder block: attention layers help predict the next token in sequence.
 For each token generated, the model has an attention